andreiverg/andreiverg/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=andreiverg&label=Profile%20views&color=0e75b6&style=flat" alt="andreiverg" /> </p>

 - As a Computer Science and Statistics student at the University of Auckland, I'm passionate about leveraging data to solve real-world problems.
 My academic journey has equipped me with a strong foundation in both theoretical concepts and practical applications.
+- Currently, I'm focusing on projects that combine statistical analysis with software engineering to create meaningful insights and solutions.
+When I'm not coding, you can find me exploring new technologies or contributing to open-source projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">